Disciplinary Findings

 breached paragraphs 16.1 (a) and 16.1 (e) of the

 CISI Membership Regulations.
-As a result, the member received a reprimand which will remain on their
+As a result, the member received a reprimand which will remain

 file for 12 months.
 The member is also required to retake and pass the CISI